-Otis College was ranked in the top 1% of all colleges and universities in the nation in diversity.
+Otis College has been ranked in the top 1% of all colleges and universities in the nation in student diversity.
 Accordingly, the College's commitment to diversity extends to its faculty, staff, and students, as well as through its curriculum.
 Examples of this commitment, and how it leads to institutional improvement, include:

 The Creation of a Diversity and Inclusion Taskforce